ducpc99/Online_Shopping_Recommender/README.md

-How to run server
+# How to run server
-pip install -r requirements.txt python manage.py runserver
+Using docker to deploy, we need to use one command to run 'docker-compose up --build'

-#Manager Dashboard Access
+# Manager Dashboard Access
 To access the custom dashboard for managers, please use the following credentials:

 Email: manager@example.com